Stephen White (political scientist): Life

 Stephen White was born in Dublin.
-He graduated from Trinity College, Dublin with degrees in history and political science, and then completed a PhD in Soviet studies at University of Glasgow, spending a year at Moscow State University as an exchange student.
-He took a DPhil in politics at Wolfson College, Oxford.
+He graduated from Trinity College, Dublin in 1967 with a BA in Politics and Modern History, and completed a PhD in Soviet studies at University of Glasgow in 1973, having spent a year at Moscow State University as an exchange student.
+He later took a DPhil in politics at Wolfson College, Oxford (awarded in 1987).
 White was awarded the Marshall Scholarship.

 His positions included James Bryce Professor of Politics, a Senior Research Associate of the School of Central and East European Studies at University of Glasgow, a visiting professor at the Institute of Applied Politics in Moscow, and adjunct professor of European Studies at the Johns Hopkins University Bologna Center.

 From 2002 he was Fellow of the Royal Society of Edinburgh.
 In 2010 he became a Fellow of the British Academy, Section S5 Political Studies: Political Theory, Government and International Relations.

 Until 2011 he was a co-editor of The Journal of Communist Studies and Transition Politics.
 He died in Glasgow.